-Golden Pride sells fried chicken, Bar- B- Que, burritos, red and green enchiladas, and, of course, a world famous cinnamon roll drowning on a plate in butter and icing.
+Golden Pride in Albuquerque sells fried chicken, Bar- B- Que, burritos, red and green enchiladas, and, of course, a world famous cinnamon roll drowning on a plate in butter and icing.

 This black vehicle is parked in front of the East Central Route 66 location and comes equipped with literature, philosophy, and Biblical principles.

 On the hood, the trunk, door panels, and bumpers is wisdom from the past.
-Good ideas are good regardless of the century they were penned.
+Good ideas are good regardless of the century and continent they were penned.

-Mark Twain has his way with words and ideas.
-The Bible is clear on its central points – Men are Sinners, Mankind has fallen, Temptation is daily, Redemption is possible, Death can be conquered.
-There are consequences.
-Jesus is the Way.
+Mark Twain has his own special way with words and ideas.
+The Bible is clear on its central points – Men are Sinners, Mankind has fallen, Temptation is Satan’s favorite game, Redemption is possible, Death can be conquered, Jesus is the Savior.

 Inside Golden Pride, I try to pinpoint the owner of this moving book but it could be most anyone in the restaurant.